 The study load of the NTC course is 20 EC.
 The European Credit Transfer System (EC) facilitates transfer of course credits between institutions at the same academic level.
 One EC requires 28 hours of student time, which includes class time and independent study.

 Full-time or part-time study

 The full-time course takes 14 weeks.
-If you are not able to take 14 weeks off work, selected parts of the course can be followed after discussion with the course management.
-It is also possible to follow one or more selected sessions of the course.
+If you are not able to take 14 weeks off work, other possibilities are feasible upon discussion with KIT course management.
+It is also possible to follow one or more selected sessions of the course separately, upon discussion.

 The NTC is assessed through one open book exam and one written assignment, covering the content of all modules.

 The NTC is offered twice per year starting in March and September.

 Upcoming course dates in 2022-2023:

 The arrangement of financial support to cover all study costs is the responsibility of the applicant.
 Please note that KIT does not offer financial support.